People use fast and flat simulation to reason about new games: The Intuitive Gamer model

 \section{The Intuitive Gamer model}

 The capacity to evaluate properties of a new game and decide whether the game is worth engaging with might intuitively feel like it comes prior to developing a policy for actually playing the game.
 However, our intuition as modelers is the opposite: game properties such as expected values depend on both the rule specifications of a game and the policies adopted by the players.
 We hypothesize this could be true for novice human game reasoners---before taking a single action in the game---if their policies are extremely simple to construct, fast to execute, and support probabilistic sampling of reasonable action choices.
-If so, a policy can be queried just a small number of times to simulate gameplay, from which the game reasoner can draw reasonable inferences about the game properties over these simulated traces.
-We instantiate this hypothesis with our Intuitive Gamer model.
-The model consists of two modules: a``flat'' game-playing agent, which runs an extremely depth-limited search to selects actions probabilistically based on abstract yet locally evaluable ``goal-directed'' heuristic functions (Figure~\ref{fig:model-schematic}c); and a ``fast'' game reasoner that makes probabilistic inferences about game propositions and their expected values using a small number of simulated games run with the agent model simulating both players (Figure~\ref{fig:model-schematic}d).
+If so, a policy can be queried just a small number of times to simulate gameplay, from which the game reasoner can draw reasonable inferences about the game's properties using these simulated traces.